zacharied/autofurigana/README.md

 `import { autofurigana } from './autofurigana'` or something will bring the `autofurigana` function into the local namespace.
-The function itself returns and array of kanji-kana pairs; if the currently analyzed block of the kanji sentence has kana in it, the kanji slot of the pair is mapped to `null`.
+The function itself returns and array of kanji-kana pairs; if the currently analyzed block of the kanji sentence has kana in it, the kana slot of the pair is set to `null`.

 The first argument to the function is the sentence containing kanji, and the second is the same sentence with only kana.
 An example feat.
 Murakami: